 Kidpower exists because of the generosity of many different individuals, companies, and foundations – and, thanks to their help, Kidpower’s reach continues to grow.
 This support is essential in increasing Kidpower’s capacity to provide effective child protection, positive communication, and personal safety skills to protect people of all ages and abilities from bullying, violence, and abuse by empowering them with awareness, action, and skills.

 Financial contributions make it possible to:

 - Provide and expand our extensive free on-line Library of articles, videos, podcasts, and webinars that is visited by over 65,000 new people a month.

 - Develop and provide new curriculum to increase the safety of people facing difficult life challenges such as disabilities, domestic violence, poverty, living in a high-crime neighborhood, parents with drug or alcohol addiction, being survivors of child abuse, or being targets of hate crimes.

 - Establish International Child Protection Month as an ongoing initiative to inspire, promote, and support adult leadership in protecting and empowering young people.

 - Provide free e-mail advice to anyone who writes to us for help with a safety problem.

-- Provide scholarships in California so no one is turned away for lack of money from any of our public workshops.
+- Provide scholarships in California so no one is turned away for lack of money from any of our community workshops.